blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/extensibility.md

 cases there is a tool that is referenced in the `tools` node of the `project.json` and that is the main dispatcher.
 The user invokes this tool on the command line.
 The second piece if the puzzle is the dependency that is given in the project's main dependencies (either root ones or framework-specific ones).
 This package contains the actual logic of the tool.
-The package is a normal dependency, thus it will be built as part of the build process and will be avilabl
+The package is a normal dependency, thus it will be restored as part of the restore process for the project.

 Unlike the previous kind of tools, these tool are actually part of the graph of the project that consumes them.
 This is because they need access to the project's code and potentially all of its dependencies.
 For instance, the EF tools need